Program Educational Objectives and Student Outcomes

 Program Educational Objectives

 PEO 1.
-To provide students with a solid foundation in computer science, mathematics, and basic sciences, which will allow them to successfully pursue graduate studies in computer science, or other related degrees.
+To provide graduates with a solid foundation in computer science, mathematics, and basic sciences, which will allow them to successfully pursue graduate studies in computer science, or other related degrees.

 PEO 3.
-To equip students with life-long learning skills, which will allow them to successfully adapt to the evolving technologies throughout their professional careers.
+To equip graduates with life-long learning skills, which will allow them to successfully adapt to the evolving technologies throughout their professional careers.

 PEO 4.
-To equip students with communication skills, which will allow them to collaborate effectively with other members of a team for the development of large computer and software systems.
+To equip graduates with communication skills, which will allow them to collaborate effectively with other members of a team for the development of large computer and software systems.

 PEO 5.
-To provide students with the broad education necessary to understand the impact of computer technology in a global and societal context.
+To provide graduates with the broad education necessary to understand the impact of computer technology in a global and societal context.